 Gajar Gobhi Shalgam Achar Recipe

-Make this yummy Gajar Gobhi Shalgam Achar using carrots, cauliflower, and turnips.
-It is a winter pickle made especially in the winter months when these veggies are in season.
+Gajar Gobhi Shalgam Achar is a North Indian style pickle made with carrots, cauliflower, turnips, and a few pickling spices.
+It is a winter pickle made during the winter months, when these veggies are in season.
 Try my mom’s recipe to make it.

 I learned to make all the pickle recipes from my mom, as I wanted to inherit this lovely art from her.
 Here are some additional Indian pickle recipes from my mom, which I learned and documented: Starfruit Pickle, Rajasthani Mango Pickle, and Green Chilli Pickle.